brizer/awesome-url/docs/information_flow.md

 - [freecodecamp](https://www.freecodecamp.org/) - FED learning platform
 - [javascript.info](https://zh.javascript.info/) - A free website to learning modern javascript.
 - [learnGitBranching](https://github.com/pcottle/learnGitBranching) - An interactive git visualization to challenge and educate!
+- [web-skills](https://github.com/andreasbm/web-skills) - A visual overview of useful skills to learn as a web developer

 # PPT
 - [from-coder-to-expert](https://github.com/FunnyLiu/from_coder_to_expert) - Many ppt examples of technical architecture, learn to make a speech ppt